-The Match Any/All toggle option will allow users to configure the filter to include objects that either fit one attribute filter or all.
-The Any option will be selected by default.
-This means the filter will display results that fit any of the attribute filters.
-The All option means the filter will display results that fit all attribute filters.
+The Match Any/All toggle option allow you to configure the filter to include objects that either fit one attribute filter or all.
+The Any option is selected by default.
+This means the filter displays results that fit any of the attribute filters.
+The All option means the filter displays results that fit all attribute filters.